celebrating America's 250th

 Town’s Rich Revolutionary War and Colonial History to be Celebrated

+Bernards Township is pleased to announce the formation of a committee tasked with spearheading the community’s participation in state and nationwide efforts to mark the nation’s 250th anniversary, occurring in 2026.
 The committee’s primary goal will be raising community awareness of the Township’s rich colonial and Revolutionary War history through planned events from local historical and cultural organizations, popular town-wide events like Charter Day, and new 250th-specific events.
-The committee is comprised of local civic, residential and school representatives, plus the Basking Ridge Business Alliance and local historical organizations, including Farmstead Arts and Ross Farm, among others, and is chaired by Friends of Boudinot-Southard-Ross Estate President David Becker.
-Ana Duarte McCarthy is the Township Committee liaison, and Christine Kieffer, Municipal Clerk, & Jennifer Gander, P&R Director as the township staff leads.
+The committee is comprised of local civic, residential and school representatives, plus the Basking Ridge Business Alliance and local historical organizations, including Farmstead Arts, The Ross Farm and The Historical Society of the Somerset Hills, among others.